Bat House Questions? We Have Answers!

 WHERE SHOULD I PLACE MY BAT HOUSE?

 Selecting the right location is the single most important element in attracting bats to the new house.
 While observing the bats on your property, take note of their flight patterns and place the house in an open area where they will be able to notice it.
-Larger bat house typically have a higher occupancy rate due to a larger variance in temperature ranges.
+Larger bat houses typically have a higher occupancy rate due to a larger variance in temperature ranges and more space.

 Bats prefer their roosting quarters to be warm, safe from predators, and with proper ventilation.
 Bat house designs attempt to make a perfect provision of these needs, but the house itself will not attract the bats.
 Bats are attracted to areas that have open spaces near forest edges & accessible water sources.

-We recommend placing bat houses on a pole or side of a building facing SE and at least 20’ above the ground with a 20’ clearance from a tree line and branches or wires which aerial predators could sit upon.
+We recommend placing bat houses on a pole or side of a building facing SE and at least 20’ above the ground with a 20’ clearance from a tree line, branches, or wires, which aerial predators could sit upon.
 The bat house should be placed where it will receive a minimum 6 hours of sunlight.
 Make sure that the pole is well anchored into the ground with concrete that will support the weight of the house.
 Avoid placing the house near bright lights and heavy human activity areas.
 Bat houses on trees are not successful due to shade, limb obstructions, and easy access for predators.

 Placing a bat house on a building made of wood, brick or stone, is a good option for heat absorption.
 Also placing the house under eaves of a building has proven to be successful in attracting bats.
 Do not place the bat house over windows, doors, or walkways, as the guano will start to collect.
 Bat urine can stain the building and the area below the house.
 Bats will defecate and urinate prior to taking flight.